helsingborg-stad/dev-guide/boilerplates/readme-monorepo/README.md

 ```

 ## Services
 Every service in this mono repo has its own documentation.
-Follow links below
+Follow links below.

 - [Service One](/services/service-one)
 - [Service Two](/services/service-two)

-## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_